desolaterobot/thoth/README.md

 - When the 'Folder already contains some encrypted/decrypted files' error occurs, the error message now shows which folder/subfolder these files belong to.
 See [Common Errors](#common-errors) for more details.

 ## Common Errors
-<b>Wrong passcode:</b> The passcode you typed was not the same as the passcode used to encrypt the folder.
+<b>1.
+Wrong passcode:</b> The passcode you typed was not the same as the passcode used to encrypt the folder.
 When encrypting, always remember the passcode used to do so.
 Note that this error only arises whenever decryption is necessary, e.g. Folder Decryption, Translation, Renaming of Encrypted Files, Opening Encrypted Files...

-<b>Folder already contains some encrypted/decrypted files:</b> The `Encrypt Folder`, `Decrypt Folder` and `Translate` buttons only work if EVERY file in the target folder is unencrypted or encrypted respectively.
+<b>2.
+Folder already contains some encrypted/decrypted files:</b> The `Encrypt Folder`, `Decrypt Folder` and `Translate` buttons only work if EVERY file in the target folder is unencrypted or encrypted respectively.
 It does not work if the target folder is supposed to be encrypted, but contains some decrypted files or vice versa.
 For reference, an encrypted file is a file that has a string of random characters as names, followed by a `.thth` extension, and a folder that is supposed to be encrypted contains a file with the name of the folder as its name, followed by a `.ththscrpt` extension.

 <p align="center">
   <img src="readme/alreadyContains.png" alt="File Already Contains...
 Error">